-Dental veneers are thin shells of porcelain that can help you change the color, size, or shape of your teeth.
+Dental veneers are commonly thin porcelain shells that can help you change the color, size, or shape of your teeth.
 So, if you feel like there’s too much space between your teeth or they are misaligned, discolored, or have small spaces in between them.
 Getting veneers considerably improve your smile and self-esteem.

 Veneers can transform:

 - Damage from grinding